 Since 1994, Prosci has been listening to and engaging with clients around the world to help people embrace and adopt change.
-Every day our training team, program advisors and account managers respond to questions and guide change professionals to achieve their desired outcomes informed by our best practice research and client success experiences.
-Below are four questions we hear frequently, the context for the questions, and the answers.
+Every day our training team, program advisors and account managers respond to questions and guide change professionals to achieve their desired outcomes, informed by our best practice research and client success experiences.
+Below are four questions we frequently hear, the context for the questions, and the answers.

 Prosci’s flagship training program is the 3-Day Change Management Certification Program.
-Participants in this program are often new to the change management discipline or are there to become Prosci-certified change practitioners.
+Participants in this program are often new to the change management discipline or are there to become Prosci Certified Change Practitioners.
 Each participant brings a specific project they are working on in their organization and must develop a change management strategy and presentation to deliver during the course.
-During this experience-focused program, they learn and apply the research, models and tools in the Prosci methodology to their project in a classroom setting.
+During this experiential program, they learn and apply the research, models and tools in the Prosci methodology to their project in a classroom setting.
 But what happens when the program ends?
 Where do I start after completing my Prosci training program?

-In summary, don’t try to do everything.
+Simply put, don’t try to do everything.
 Find a place to get started where you feel comfortable and can demonstrate the value of change management.
-You’ve just taken an important step toward ‘Awareness’ and ‘Desire’ (think of the ADKAR Model) to follow a structured change management methodology on other projects and deliver what change management has to offer.
+You’ve just taken an important step toward awareness and desire (think of the ADKAR Model) to follow a structured change management methodology on other projects and deliver what change management has to offer.
 Learn more with this webinar about the Prosci change management methodology.

 Let’s think about the ADKAR Model again.
-If they are on board with the value change management brings to realizing the desired outcomes from a project or change initiative (both organizational benefits and project objectives), then focus on engaging them as an effective sponsor of the change.
-Treat ‘Effective Sponsorship’ as a role-based change.
-Connect change results to effective sponsorship (Awareness and Desire), help them understand their role (Knowledge and Ability), and help them fulfill their role (Ability and Reinforcement).
+If sponsors are on board with the value change management brings to realizing the desired outcomes from a project or change initiative (both organizational benefits and project objectives), then focus on engaging them as effective sponsors of the change.
+Treat ‘effective sponsorship’ as a role-based change.
+Connect change results to effective sponsorship (awareness and desire), help them understand their role (knowledge and ability), and help them fulfill their role (ability and reinforcement).
 Learn more with this webinar about building effective sponsors.

 You may also need to engage your primary sponsor to work with the project manager’s manager or supervisor to embrace ‘embedding change management’ as a change to the way projects are managed.
 Be flexible with your project manager; take what they will give you initially until you can demonstrate value.
 Learn more with this webinar about integrating change management and project management.

-If you are both the project manager and the change manager, you have control over timeframes but a different challenge to address.
+If you are both the project manager and the change manager, you have control over time frames but a different challenge to address.
 You need to wear both hats—the technical side and the people side of the change—and will be pulled in many directions at once.
-Constantly keep in mind why you are doing what you are doing; to support, equip, and enable people through the change process in order to deliver the desired results and outcomes.
+Constantly keep in mind why you are doing what you are doing; to support, equip and enable people through the change process to deliver the desired results and outcomes.
 Your priorities will be clearer when you do.

 Karen Ball is an energetic leader with over 30 years of experience working with organizations as a trusted partner and advisor.
 Her passion is to help organizations manage the people impact of change to improve adoption and drive benefits realization.
 She uses her unique ability to bring clarity in complex situations to optimize organizational results.